RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

  restriction.

-Let's see how our goals can be accomplished.
-The JavaScript below is based on code from [MSDN].
+Let's see how our goals can be accomplished in the JavaScript below, which is based on code from [MSDN].
 If you're not familiar with the cross-domain library `SP.RequestExecutor.js` please check it out first.

 Goal 1 and 2: The answer to both goals lives in the `execCrossDomainRequest()` function.
 As you can see we are